mboljen/ffmpeg-tools/share/doc/ffmpeg-fadeinout.md

 # ffmpeg-fadeinout

-This script is part of the bundle `ffmpeg-tools` documented [here](../../README.md).

-## Description

-This script adds fade-in and fade-out effects to one or several video files.
+Add a fade-in and fade-out effect to one or several video files

 ## Synopsis